 In this work, we introduce a new concept to analysis the trading behavior in a financial market.
-In order to realize this approach, we design a web-based futures exchange system in order to gather enough information about the transactions among traders in a market.
-Two experiments were conducted with our system on different servers (AI-ECON FX and TAIPEX) for 30 days.
+In order to realize this approach, we design a Web-based futures exchange platform in order to gather enough information about the transactions among traders in a market.
+Two experiments were conducted with our platform on different servers (AI-ECON FX and TAIPEX) for 30 days.
 7,440 (8,573) entries of transactions were accumulated and recorded in AI-ECON FX (TAIPEX).
-We reconstructed the cash-flow networks with these transaction data and found that these networks exhibited scale-free properties with a power-law exponent around 1.15.
-To further comprehend the underlying mechanism of the observed phenomena, we carry out a simple simulation involving a CDA market with zero-intelligence traders.
-We demonstrate that such a simple market is capable of forming a scale-free network structure.
-Although the power-law exponent resulting from this toy model, which is only around 0.6, could not explain the observed exponent in the markets with human traders.
-But the most important finding in this analysis is that the scale-free topology in the cash-flow networks might rely on the institutional design and the structure of markets rather than on the traders' strategies.
-In our simulation, all the agents are equiped with the same strategies.
-Therefore, it is the supply and demand function that determines which trader should play as the hub in the network.
-In addition, we also believe that the scale-free nature of the resulting networks might relate to the efficient market hypothesis (EMH)[14] and this relation should be revealed by future studies.
+We thus reconstructed the cash-flow networks with these data and found that these networks exhibited hierarchical and scale-free properties with a power-law exponent around 1.15.
+To further comprehend the underlying mechanism of the observed phenomena, we carry out a simple simulation experiment involving a CDA market with zero-intelligence traders.
+To our surprise, such a simple market is capable of forming a hierarchical and scale-free network structure.
+Although the power-law exponent resulting from this toy model, which is only around 0.6, could not explain the observed exponent in the market experiments with human traders.
+But it reveals that the scale-free nature of the cash-flow networks might rely on the institutional design and the structure of markets rather than on the traders' strategies.
+In our simulation, all the agents are equiped with the same strategies, therefore, it is the supply and demand function that determines which trader should play as the role of the hub in the network.

-Acknowledgement.
-The research was supported in part by the National Science Council of Taiwan under grants NSC#95-2415-H-004-002-MY3 and NSC#95-2112-M-001-010.
+Acknowledgements The research was supported in part by the National Science Council of Taiwan under grants NSC#95-2415-H-004-002-MY3 and NSC#95-2112-M-001-010.